Director of Health Services: Molly Wallace, RN, BSN

 Arkansas Act 1233 of 1999 requires us to inform you of a bacterial infection known as meningitis.
 Although meningitis is rare, individuals who live in close proximity to many others, such as residence halls, have a slightly higher risk of contracting this disease.
 There is a vaccine available and Ouachita Baptist University recommends that all students living in residence halls discuss receiving this vaccine with their Health Care Provider.
 Per the CDC Meningococcal conjugate vaccines are designed to protect against four serogroups (A, C, W, and Y), while serogroup B meningococcal vaccines help protect against one serogroup (B).
 There are currently no meningococcal vaccines that can help protect against all common serogroups that cause most meningococcal disease.

 Incoming Students must show proof of two MMR vaccines.
 If you will be living on campus, proof of two MMRs is required.
-Foreign born students need to provide proof of two MMR immunizations.
+Internationally born students need to provide proof of two MMR immunizations.
 (See International website)